kdschlosser/python_msvc/README.md

 # pyMSVC

-A fairly stupid proof build environment setup for compiling c extensions using pythons distutils or setup tools.
+A fairly stupid proof build environment setup for compiling c extensions using pythons distutils or setuptools.

 I created this module because distutils does not do a good job at setting up a Windows build environment.
 Distutils relies on static paths for the MSVC compiler It does not detect Visual Studio Build tools installations.
 And